voxel51/fiftyone/docs/source/teams/installation.rst

 To work with FiftyOne datasets whose media are stored in Azure Storage, you simply need to provide
 `Azure credentials <https://learn.microsoft.com/en-us/azure/storage/blobs/authorize-data-operations-cli>`_
-to your Teams client with read access to the relevant objects and containers.
+to your Enterprise client with read access to the relevant objects and containers.

 You can do this in any of the following ways: